-Planning and zoning director Steve Guetschow had allowed the greenhouses to go forward based on his reading of the county’s subdivision ordinance, which allows low-impact agriculture and farming.
+Planning and zoning director Steve Guetschow had allowed the greenhouses to go forward based on his reading of the county’s subdivision ordinance.
 Cannabis “is a plant,” he explained during a break in the meeting.

 However, cannabis is a plant fraught with legal issues, not least of which is the fact that it is still considered a controlled substance by the federal government, and is illegal despite a New Mexico state law allowing it for medical uses.

 A group of nearby landowners appealed Guetschow’s decision in a quasi-judicial proceeding last week in which each side called witnesses and could cross-examine each other’s assertions.
 Any decision made there can be appealed to district court.

 The owners of the facility say they are legitimate businessmen, and that Natural Rx has sunk more than $100,000 into the project so far, and needs to be in operation at the site for a few years to recoup that investment.

 The neighbors concerns ranged from water use to the timeline.

 The property in question is in a Conservation District, which according to the county’s subdivision ordinance “protects and preserves areas within the County which are characterized by their limited access, minimal development, limitations on water resources, natural beauty, fragile environment and native wildlife populations.”

 Among “permissive uses,” meaning that a landowner does not need permission from the county, are livestock grazing and ranching, horse breeding and boarding, woodcutting and harvesting trees, and “cultivation and harvesting of plants and croplands.”
 Because of that language, the planning and zoning department concluded that no application was needed for the growing operation.